nhsconnect/FHIR-END-OF-LIFE-API/pages/design/design_patterns.md

 {% include custom/provide_api.svg %}

-{% include custom/contribute.html content="Get in involved and contribute to the above API considerations careconnect@interopen.org"%}
+{% include custom/contribute.html content="Get in involved and contribute to the above API considerations"%}